-The SAIDI and SAIFI measures discussed in this draft report are widely used, both in Australia and internationally.
+The SAIDI and SAIFI measures discussed in this report are widely used, both in Australia and internationally.
 These measures consider the duration and frequency of sustained interruptions on a system basis (either the distribution network as a whole or a sub-set of the network, for example urban feeders).
-There are three similar measures that express the impact of sustained interruptions on a customer basis.
-For the reasons below we are not proposing to recommend the use of these customer based distribution reliability measures.
+Box 7.1 contains three similar measures that express the impact of sustained interruptions on a customer basis.
+For the reasons below we are not recommending the use of these customer based distribution reliability measures.